victorteokw/load-any-file/README.md

 [![License][license-image]][license-url]
 [![PR Welcome][pr-image]][pr-url]

-Load any file in any format.
+Load any file you want to load in any format.

-## Design
+## Design Philosophy

-The design philosophy behind this package is allowing developer to use any language he/she prefered to write configuration files.
+The design philosophy behind this package is allowing developer to use any language he/she preferred to write configuration files.

-And this utility is mean to be used by packages that requires configuration files.
+And this utility is mean to be used by packages that require configuration files.

-Do not use this for loading program files.
+It's not recommended to use this for loading program files.

 ## Installation